taneishi/LSTM_Autoencoder/README.md

 ![loss distribution](figure/loss_distribution.png)

 **Figure 2.
-The loss distribution calculated for the training set using the trained model.**
+The loss distribution calculated for the training set using the trained model.
+The dashed line indicates the threshold value.**

 This plot is used as a reference to determine a suitable threshold for identifying anomalies.
 The threshold should be set larger than the noise level so that the abnormal vibration and the background vibration noise can be statistically significantly discriminated.
 If the vibration noise exceeds the threshold, it is a false positive, and if the threshold is set lower than appropriate value, it leads to increased costs due to unnecessary bearing replacements, etc. Based on the loss distribution on the training set, we decided to use 0.275 as the threshold for detecting anomalies.